Содержание

 Тангенс числа t – отношение ординаты к абсциссе точки единичной окружности, соответствующей числу t. tg t=yx=sin tcos t

-Последние определения находятся в соответствии и не противоречат определению, данному в начале это пункта. Точка на окружности, соответствующая числу t, совпадает с точкой, в которую переходит начальная точка после поворота на угол радиан.
+Последние определения находятся в соответствии и не противоречат определению, данному в начале это пункта. Точка на окружности, соответствующая числу t, совпадает с точкой, в которую переходит начальная точка после поворота на угол t радиан.

 Тригонометрические функции углового и числового аргумента